alexi.sh

 Why generic threat modeling fails tech-aware users

 The NIST Cybersecurity Framework 2.0 (published February 2024) is a solid governance document.
-It does not tell you what to do when a random OSS maintainer discovers that a malicious PR just landed in a package with 40,000 weekly downloads.
-Generic consumer security advice — "use a password manager, enable 2FA" — is necessary but not sufficient for anyone whose digital surface area looks like: three GitHub organizations, an AWS root account, a CI pipeline with deploy keys, a public SSH endpoint, DNS managed through Cloudflare, and a dev machine that also accesses personal banking.
+But it does not tell you what to do in one case.
+An OSS maintainer finds that a malicious PR just landed in a package with 40,000 weekly downloads.
+Generic consumer advice β€” "use a password manager, enable 2FA" β€” is needed but not enough.
+It falls short for anyone whose digital footprint looks like this: three GitHub organizations, an AWS root account, a CI pipeline with deploy keys, a public SSH endpoint, DNS run through Cloudflare, and a dev machine that also opens personal banking.

-EFF's Surveillance Self-Defense (ssd.eff.org) correctly frames security as a function of your specific situation — assets, adversaries, capabilities, likelihood, consequences.
-The consumer-focused guides skip the first step: precisely enumerating what you actually have that is worth attacking.
+EFF's Surveillance Self-Defense (ssd.eff.org) frames security the right way.
+It treats security as a function of your own situation β€” assets, adversaries, capabilities, likelihood, consequences.
+The consumer guides skip the first step.
+They never list, in detail, what you actually own that is worth attacking.

 See the pillar guide on browser privacy in 2026 for the broader privacy landscape this threat model sits within.
+Key terms used throughout this guide β€” STRIDE, threat model, supply chain attack, zero-day, sandboxing β€” are defined in the browser privacy & security glossary.

 EFF SSD adapted: assets, adversaries, capabilities